Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 + /opt/mangos/etc - will be all our configuration files
 + /opt/mangos/bin - binary directory containing the realmd and the mangosd programs

-#####NOTES
-just a few things id like to bring to your attention:
-+ thus far we have compiled our mangos core and grabbed all of our libraries and dependencies and we have the software installed
-+ if you are running a RealmD server separate from a MangosD server you should follow the above outlined steps on your secondary server as well.
-+ the following steps will be labelled with Mangos Server and Realm Server were appropriate

 ##DATABSE INSTALLATION
 Lets get back to our sources directory and start with adding in the required databases.
 Up until just recently adding all the databases and there patches was very difficult and i had created a few scripts to manage that task however i will not be using them as Factionwars, Nemok, BrainDedd and Antz have done a great job on a bash script that does most of the heavy lifting for you.
 We are going to run a few commands to perform the following tasks: